paychex/ansible-ca-advanced-auth/README.md

 # Variables

 ## DB Config
-**These properties populte the silent install file and can be found in installer.properties.j2 template**
+**These properties populate the silent install file and can be found in installer.properties.j2 template**

 `properties_configure_db`: